andrewcooke/choochoo/docs/impulse.md

     And Friel appears to be connected with Training Peaks.

     On the other hand, what's wrong with earning a living from the science you work on?
-I realise these are complicated issues.
+I understand these are complicated issues.

 In this article I've tried to show how arbitrary these models are.
 They strike me as perfectly adequate "rough and ready" guides.
 I am